asq-sheriff/AI-Production-Checklist/README.md

 ## ✍️ Prompt Engineering

+> **Why it matters:** Prompts are the code of AI applications—they determine output quality, consistency, and cost.
+Research shows adding "be concise" reduces token usage by 15-25%.
+Treating prompts as versioned artifacts with CI/CD enables rapid iteration and prevents regression.
+This is how you make AI reliable.

 ### Production-Grade Prompt Engineering
 - [ ] **Design Principles**
   - [ ] Clear context: Be specific about task and include relevant details